pevey/medusa-plugin-ratings/README.md

    rating: number.min(0).max(5)!
 }
 ```

+When a customer updates a review, the approved boolean is set back to false.
+It can then be re-reviewed and reapproved.

 ### `GET /admin/products/:id/reviews`
 Returns a json object with an array of reviews for the product with the given id.
 The request must come from a logged in admin user.